-Carbonite Availability does not support stacking filesystems, like eCryptFS.
+Double-Take does not support stacking filesystems, like eCryptFS.

-- Packages and services-Each Linux server must have the following packages and services installed before you can install and use Carbonite Availability.
-See your operating system documentation for details on these packages and utilities. - sshd (or the package that installs sshd) - parted - /usr/bin/which - /usr/sbin/dmidecode - /usr/bin/scp (only if you will be performing push installations from the Carbonite Replication Console to your Linux servers) - /lib/lsb/init-functions (only if you are installing on Red Hat, Oracle Enterprise Linux, CentOS, or SUSE) - Source and target preparation-Make sure your source and target servers are prepared for mirroring, replication, and failover by following these guidelines. - Uninstall any applications or operating system features that are not needed from both your source and target.
-Ideally, your target should be as clean and simple a configuration as possible. - Install on the source any drivers that are required on the target after failover.
-For example, you need to install on the source any NIC drivers that will be required on the target after failover. - Resolve any maintenance updates on the source that may require the server to be rebooted before failover.

-- Do not failover if the target is waiting on a reboot after applying maintenance.
-If failover occurs before the required reboot, the target may not operate properly or it may not boot. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Carbonite Availability program files.
+- Packages and services-Each Linux server must have the following packages and services installed before you can install and use Double-Take.
+See your operating system documentation for details on these packages and utilities. - sshd (or the package that installs sshd) - parted - /usr/bin/which - /usr/sbin/dmidecode - /usr/bin/scp (only if you will be performing push installations from the Double-Take Console to your Linux servers) - /lib/lsb/init-functions (only if you are installing on Red Hat, Oracle Enterprise Linux, CentOS, or SUSE) - Source and target preparation-Make sure your source and target servers are prepared for mirroring, replication, and failover by following these guidelines. - Uninstall any applications or operating system features that are not needed from both your source and target.
+Ideally, your target should be as clean and simple a configuration as possible. - Resolve any maintenance updates on the source that may require the server to be rebooted before failover. - Do not failover if the target is waiting on a reboot after applying maintenance.
+If failover occurs before the required reboot, the target may not operate properly or it may not boot. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
 This is approximately 400 MB on each Linux server.

-Make sure you have additional disk space for Carbonite Availability queuing, logging, and so on.
+Make sure you have additional disk space for Double-Take queuing, logging, and so on.